 The base price for Uber is just $1 while Lyft charges $1.50.
 Generally most users find Uber is cheaper but not by much and not in every case.

 It’s important to note that both companies add additional fees to their base rates and both charge premium rates during prime request hours.
 These include but aren’t limited to the morning commute and post-work rush hour.
-Uber caps their “Surge Pricing” at eight times the base rate while Lyft caps their “Prime Time” rates at just three times the base rate.
+Uber caps their “Surge Pricing” at eight times the base rate.
+Lyft had a similar feature in the past called “Prime Time” rates which were capped at just three times the base rate.
+However, this feature has been discontinued and is allegedly soon to be replaced by similar functionality.

 $500K UBER ACCIDENT SETTLEMENT